 The average selling price for April 2020 transactions was $821,392 – up by 0.1% compared to the average price of $820,373 reported for April 2019.
 The semi-detached and townhouse market segments experienced annual average price growth above the rate of inflation.
 The condominium apartment and detached segments experienced year-over-year price declines on average.

 Prices for homes remained steady in April especially for semi-detached and townhomes.
 Meanwhile, prices for condos and detached homes have decreased compared to last year which may give potential buyers a chance to get a good deal for these types of homes.

 No one can say for certain where the market is headed for May, but Ontario is already taking steps to re-opening many services, stores, and businesses, albeit with many new safety procedures.
-Homes and real estate will always remain an essential part of our lives – and where there is supply and demand – buying and selling will continue.
+Homes and real estate agencies will always remain an essential part of our lives – and where there is supply and demand – buying and selling will continue.